A family portrait

 When you come to stay, there are some other very significant characters you will meet at Lee Byre.
 Most certainly you’ll meet my wife, Kathrin Barnes, who has moved from Stuttgart, Germany, to start this new venture with me.
 She has been the source of the beautiful photographs on the website, Facebook and Instagram pages that hopefully you have enjoyed.
 As well as a working photographer, she is also a freelance media planner, which has been extremely useful for the promotion Lee Byre.
 She is a keen hill walker, although she lived with the Alps on her doorstep, so her idea of a ‘hill’ is very different to mine!
-She surfs (how we met) and loves to mountain bike.
-The latter is another sport we plan to offer guests when they come to stay.
+She surfs (how we met) and is a wonderful Mum to our daughter Maya, who is always happy to send you a smile! :-)

 Next, I would like to introduce you to my parents John (chief engineer and grass cutter) and Judy (resident artist and beekeeper) continue to live here and much of what you will experience at Lee Byre stems from them.